ghwilson4456/Ajax-Spinner-jQuery-Plugin/README.md

 Copyright 2012 Gary H. Wilson [http://www.jarofcode.com]

-Ajax Spinner jQuery Plugin is a jQuery plugin for displaying a standard spinner with transparent background when any jQuery Ajax calls are called.
+Ajax Spinner jQuery Plugin is a jQuery plugin for displaying a standard spinner with transparent background when any jQuery Ajax methods are called.
 The spinner can also be manually summoned, as well.

 * [GitHub Repository](https://github.com/ghwilson4456/Ajax-Spinner-jQuery-Plugin)